-Dr. Qing Li is considered to be one of the world’s foremost experts on shinrin-yoku, he explains the benefits of being out in the forest.
+Dr. Qing Li, considered to be one of the world’s foremost experts on shinrin-yoku, explains the benefits of being out in the forest.
 In a 2007 study, researchers at Kyoto University’s Graduate School of Medicine found that “forest environments are advantageous with respect to acute emotions, especially among those experiencing chronic stress.
 Forest environments can be viewed as therapeutic landscapes.”

 According to those findings, Li says walking in forests may prevent the onset of chronic illnesses like cancers, reduce blood pressure, heart rate and stress hormones.
-Li also credits shinrin-yoku with creating calming psychological effects through changes observed in parasympathetic and sympathetic nerves.
-It has been shown to reduce anxiety, depression, anger, fatigue and feelings of emotional confusion.
+Li also credits shinrin-yoku with creating calming psychological effects through changes observed in the parasympathetic and sympathetic nerves.
+In fact, forest bathing reduces anxiety, depression, anger, and fatigue, as well as feelings of emotional confusion.

 As you have probably experienced for yourself, getting out into the forest is nourishing for every layer of your being, mind, body, and soul.
 Shinrin-yoku simply puts this into a practice, which like all practices, is best when regularly done.

 The purpose of this practice is to absorb the forest’s healing energy and to purify and recharge your energy field.
 Forest bathing is so healing because our systems naturally want to harmonize with and sync to the higher vibration of nature.

 When we are in a stressed state, we are very contracted, stagnant and blocked off from the flow of life.
 The higher vibrations of nature are expansive and can undo the effects of stress.